 How Much Does a Premium Domain Name Cost?

 Premium domain names are pre-registered domain names that are often shorter, brandable, and more memorable.
-Often domain investors register these premium domain names to sell later at a higher price for profit.
+Often, domain investors register these premium domain names to sell later at a higher price for profit.

-Cost of premium domain names can range anywhere from a few hundred dollars to thousands of dollars.
+The cost of premium domain names can range anywhere from a few hundred dollars to thousands of dollars.
 It all depends on the uniqueness of the name, domain length, and its overall brand potential.

 Some premium domains may even cost hundreds of thousands to millions of dollars.
 Here are some of the most expensive domains sold in history:

 - Hotels.com – $11 million

 You can find premium domain names listed for sale by private sellers on various websites.

 We recommend buying domain names from reputable websites to ensure a safe transfer of the domain name.
 See our guide on the best places to buy a premium domain name.